How to Setup SMTP in Gmail: Do You Know the Limits?

 Alternative to Gmail SMTP: Here’s What to Use Instead

-If you’re looking for an SMTP server that’s just as easy to set up, doesn’t have the same limitations, and includes more advanced features, then a cloud-based SMTP relay service is going to be the right choice for you.
+If you’re looking for an SMTP server that’s just as easy to set up, doesn’t have the same limitations as Gmail SMTP, and includes more advanced features, then a cloud-based SMTP relay service is going to be the right choice for you.

 When it comes to choosing the right SMTP relay service, there are many options.
 That’s why we put together this 5 Point Checklist to help you find the right SMTP server.